AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-06-0.md

 Adobe has identified the following known issues with a workaround:

 +++In a folder profile, when an already indexed asset is deleted from the UI, the corresponding indexed path is not removed, and an attempt to re-index fails with an error message.
 (GUIDES-29147)
-***Workaround:*** You must remove the obsolete path that no longer exists from the Guides before initiating re-indexing.
+***Workaround:*** You must remove the obsolete path that no longer exists before initiating the re-indexing.

 +++